DW01/traktor-docs/engine/ai.md

 **Use different navmeshes for different agent sizes.** A human-sized navmesh won't work for a large vehicle or a tiny critter.
 Generate separate navmeshes with different agent parameters for different character types.

-**Handle path failures gracefully.** If pathfinding fails (no valid path exists), have a fallback—maybe the AI stands still, wanders randomly, or tries a different target.
+**Handle path failures gracefully.** If pathfinding fails (no valid path exists), have a fallback.
+Maybe the AI stands still, wanders randomly, or tries a different target.

 **Visualize during development.** Enable navmesh visualization in the editor to see exactly where AI can walk.
 If characters get stuck, the navmesh might be missing connections or have incorrect parameters.